DosFox1/Migatosh/README.md

+IMPORTANT NOTE:
+unfortunately I made an error with the Tang Nano footprint - turns out the Tang Nano 20K is 0.7" wide, not the common 0.6".
+Seriously.
+Why.
+Either way VDEV2 will be completed shortly.

 # So what is it?
 This is a board that combines two projects.
 The first is the incredible NanoMig from MiSTle DEV: https://github.com/MiSTle-Dev/NanoMig (TODO: upload firmware)